Pratham-gupta610/LostAndFind/docs/prd.md

 - **If 'Item Found' Selected**:\n  - Show confirmation dialog: 'Are you sure the item is found?'
   - On confirmation:\n    - Delete the item from LOST ITEMS list
     - Add the item to Public Return Section at the top (most recent first)
-    - Update homepage statistics: decrease Lost Items count, increase Return Items count
-    - Keep the item in item history with status 'Item Found'
-    - Enable Delete Chat button
+    - Update homepage statistics: decrease Lost Items count, increase Return Items count\n    - Keep the item in item history with status 'Item Found'\n    - Enable Delete Chat button

 - **If 'Item Not Found' Selected**:
   - Show confirmation dialog: 'Are you sure the item is not found?'